olaoluwa057/comitium/README.md

 Check out more detailed smart contract Slither graphs with all the dependencies: [BarnBridge-Barn Slither Graphs](https://github.com/BarnBridge/sc-graphs/tree/main/BarnBridge-Barn).

 ### Specs
-- user can stake XYZ for vXYZ
+- user can stake ENTR for vENTR
-    - user can lock XYZ for a period up to 1 year and he gets a bonus of vXYZ
+    - user can lock ENTR for a period up to 1 year and he gets a bonus of vENTR
         - bonus is linear, max 1 year, max 2x multiplier
             - example:
-                - lock 1000 XYZ for 1 year → get back 2000 vXYZ
+                - lock 1000 ENTR for 1 year → get back 2000 vENTR
-                - lock 1000 XYZ for 6 months → get back 1500 vXYZ
+                - lock 1000 ENTR for 6 months → get back 1500 vENTR
         - bonus has a linear decay relative to locking duration
-            - example: lock 1000 XYZ for 1 year, get back 2000 vXYZ at T0 → after 6 months, balance is 1500 vXYZ → after 9 months, balance is 1250 vXYZ
+            - example: lock 1000 ENTR for 1 year, get back 2000 vENTR at T0 → after 6 months, balance is 1500 vENTR → after 9 months, balance is 1250 vENTR
-        - user can only withdraw their XYZ balance after lock expires
+        - user can only withdraw their ENTR balance after lock expires
-    - user can keep XYZ unlocked and no bonus is applied, vXYZ balance = XYZ balance
+    - user can keep ENTR unlocked and no bonus is applied, vENTR balance = ENTR balance
-- user can stake more XYZ
+- user can stake more ENTR
-    - no lock → just get back the same amount of vXYZ
+    - no lock → just get back the same amount of vENTR
     - lock
         - lock period stays the same
-            - base balance is increased with the added XYZ
+            - base balance is increased with the added ENTR
             - multiplier stays the same
         - lock period is extended
-            - base balance is increased with the added XYZ
+            - base balance is increased with the added ENTR
                 - multiplier is recalculated relative to the new lock expiration date
-- user can delegate vXYZ to another user
+- user can delegate vENTR to another user
     - there can be only one delegatee at a time
     - only actual balance can be delegated, not the bonus
     - delegated balance cannot be locked
-    - user can take back the delegated vXYZs at any time
+    - user can take back the delegated vENTRs at any time